CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-05-05-The Line That Changed a Nation.md

 ### De-Neutralizing the Neutral Zone

 Since crossing points have opened between the north and south in 2003, peace-generating pop-ups have started to appear within the Buffer Zone.
 Co-working spaces promote collaboration between Greek- and Turkish-Cypriots, and media centers and NGOs host events such as screenings of peace-promoting films.
-These establishments are the beginnings of cultural and political change that show the neutral zone is no longer neutral—that its happenings are no longer predetermined by acts of colonialism or conflict, but by those who want peace.
+These establishments are the beginnings of cultural and political change that show the neutral zone is no longer neutral—that its happenings are no longer predetermined by acts of colonialism or conflict, but by those who strive toward peace.

 ![break](/conflict_urbanism_sp2023/images/Cyprus/spacer.jpg)

 ### Conclusion

 Nearly 50 years have passed since the invasion and subsequent fracture of the island of Cyprus.
 While tensions have eased and crossing points between the two sides have opened, reunification talks throughout the years have all ended in stalemates.
 Sentiments among the younger generations on both sides support a unified Cyprus and a future living together in harmony, yet politicians' agendas prevail again and again.
 Despite the seemingly never-ending stalemate, it is critical that the ways in which the division of the island is represented have a seat at the table during these talks.
-We often assume maps are objective sources of truth, and final products not to be changed; however, under the circumstances of the Green Line in which the nuances of mapping become contested geopolitical grounds, the maps themselves become subjective documentation of the world we want to see.
+We often assume maps are objective sources of truth, and final products not to be changed; however, under the circumstances of the Green Line in which the nuances of mapping become contested geopolitical grounds, the maps themselves must become subjective documentation of the world we want to see.

 ![sign](/conflict_urbanism_sp2023/images/Cyprus/northern cyprus.jpeg)